SixArm/innovation-partnership-guide/README.md

   * Shoulder to shoulder
   * The ball is in your court
   * Think outside of the box
-  * For more see our Business Lingo Primer
+  * For more see our Business Lingo Guide

 Aphorisms